 If you’re in a bit of a hurry, you might be tempted to select Shopify over BigCommerce.

 Not so fast!
-Yes, by all indications, Shopify does tower over BigCommerce, but both are growing at their own pace at the end of the day.
-BigCommerce enjoys its fair share of the audience just like Shopify, and its users are satisfied with what they can get.
+Yes, by all indications Shopify does tower over BigCommerce but at the end of the day, both of them are growing at their own pace.
+BigCommerce enjoys its fair-share of audience just like Shopify and their users are satisfied with what they can get.

 After speaking of the past, we now come to the present.
 Let’s go to an in-depth comparison between the two platforms.